cramke/camera-cli/README.md

 # camera-cli

 A command-line tool for camera calculations.
+The tool will attempt to calculate a full report of the resulting characteristics based on the available input.
+- Calculation of DORI metrics based on available parameter

 ## Development Workflow